-The Canon EOS 4000D and the Canon EOS-D30 are two digital cameras that were revealed to the public, respectively, in February 2018 and May 2000.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Canon EOS-D30 are two digital cameras that were revealed to the public, respectively, in February 2018 and May 2000.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 4000D has a resolution of 17.9 megapixels, whereas the Canon D30 provides 3.1 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 4000D and the Canon EOS-D30?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.